Australia fightback leaves Pivac future in doubt

 Elias was then shown a yellow card as he conceded a penalty try for pulling down a maul, meaning Wales were reduced to 13 men.

-Pivac chose to take off 267 caps' worth of experience, with Jones and Faletau leaving the field when Tipuric was already in the sin-bin
+Pivac chose to take off 267 caps' worth of experience, with Jones and Faletau leaving the field when Tipuric was already in the sin-bin.

 Australia took advantage of their numerical advantage with the match-winning try for replacement Lachlan Lonergan.

-The next time these two face each other will be in the World Cup pool next September.

-The two teams - and coaching staff - could look very different.
+The next time these two face each other will be in the World Cup pool next September, but the two teams - and coaching staff - could look very different by then.

 Wales: Adams; Cuthbert, North, Hawkins, Dyer; Anscombe, T Williams, G Thomas, Owens, D Lewis, Beard, Alun Wyn Jones, Morgan, Tipuric (capt), Faletau.